bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 ### Implementing an AE Title configurator

 At this point, we now want to implement the intended functionality.
 The plugin should show a text box to see and modify the server's AE Title.
-The main question that arises would be: _Where do I implement that?_ Let's have a look at the generated source code in _"src/index.js"_.
+The main question that arises would be: _Where do I implement that?_ Let's have a look at the generated source code in _"src/index.js"_ (assuming the _Babel_ project, the TypeScript project would contain the file _"src/index.ts"_ with similar content).

 ```javascript
 /* global Dicoogle */